Keats/tera/docs/content/docs/_index.md

 Note that reloading is only available if you are loading templates with a glob.

 ### Loading templates from strings
-Tera allows you load templates not only from files but also from plain strings.
+Tera allows you to load templates not only from files but also from plain strings.

 ```rs
 // one template only